 Initially self-taught, Gustavo refined his playing with several of North America’s top players.
 In spring of 2014, he independently recorded Punto Lejano, a full-length studio album, at Empty Sea Studios in Seattle, WA.
 The album was performed by a 6-piece, instrumental ensemble and consists of four long-form, through-composed pieces.
 It was released in summer of 2014.

 Amongst a variety of influences, Gustavo’s main references include Paco de Lucía, Pepe Habichuela, Manolo Sanlúcar, Tomatito, Moraíto Chico, and Miguel Ángel Cortés.
 In addition to his love of flamenco, he is a fan of jazz, classical, rock, and various forms of world music.
 He enjoys playing with artists from these different traditions.
 Born and raised in Twin Falls, ID, he spent ten years in Seattle before moving to Spain and then Austin.
 Las Vegas, NV; Turin, Italy; St. Louis, MO; Barcelona, Spain; and Buenos Aires, Argentina, have all been called home at one time or another as well.
 Gustavo holds undergraduate and graduate degrees in architecture.
-He is a registered architect in Washington State and is currently employed by Matt Fajkus Architecture.
+He is a registered architect in Washington State and is currently employed by Matt Fajkus Architecture in Austin.